About me

 Synopsis:

-Six female actors each play 2 parallel characters in different time periods: 1933 to 1939 and
+Six female actors each play 2 parallel characters in different time periods: 1933 to 1939 and November 2009 to May 2010, switching between them dynamically.

-On a “time shift” all the actors smoothly switch character and the action continues without
+On a “time shift” all the actors smoothly switch character and the action continues without any break, with subtle lighting change where needed to fit the time of year.

 It opens as Dorothy, a distinguished scientist with dementia, distressed at a lost document, is placed in a care home.
 This triggers memories of her difficult start at boarding school, expressed via actors doubling as Dorothy’s mother and daughter; headmistress and manager; maid and carer.
 Care home residents echo (and perhaps may be) her classmates Hilda and Phyllis.